MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/security.md

 Understand the key requirements for the intelligent application workload you are implementing.

+### Access Control and Authentication

 - What access control and authentication mechanisms will be implemented to ensure only authorized users can access the intelligent application workload?
-- What data residency requirements do you have for the types of data being used with the intelligent application workload?
-Understand where your data will reside and if this aligns with your legal or regulatory obligations.
-- What regulatory and compliance requirements must be met for the intelligent application workload?
-- How will the intelligent application workload securely integrate with other internal and external systems?
+- How do you ensure secure and seamless user authentication?
+- How do you control which apps can interact with the Copilot and what measures ensure these restrictions are effective?

+### Security and Incident Management

 - How will application secrets, such as API keys and passwords, be managed and secured?
 - What network security requirements will impact the intelligent application workload?
 For example, are internal APIs only accessible in a VNET?
 - How will access and usage of the intelligent application workload be audited and monitored?
-- How do you ensure secure and seamless user authentication?
+- What is the incident response plan for addressing security breaches or vulnerabilities?

+### Compliance and Data Residency

+- What data residency requirements do you have for the types of data being used with the intelligent application workload?
+Understand where your data will reside and if this aligns with your legal or regulatory obligations?
+- What regulatory and compliance requirements must be met for the intelligent application workload?

+### System Integration and Network Requirements

+- How will the intelligent application workload securely integrate with other internal and external systems?
 - What are the network and integration requirements for your workload?
 Is there a need to integrate with internal or external data sources or APIs?

-- What are the defined user and system flows, and how will they be secured?
-- What is the incident response plan for addressing security breaches or vulnerabilities?
+### Ethical Considerations and Responsible AI

 - How will ethical considerations and responsible AI practices be incorporated into the intelligent application workload?
-- How do you control which apps can interact with the Copilot and what measures ensure these restrictions are effectively?

 ## Implement robust authentication and access control measures